 About this Event

-The French Cultural Center has the great honor of inviting Bernar Venet for a lecture at the Wong Auditorium at MIT.
+The French Library has the great honor of inviting Bernar Venet for a lecture at the Wong Auditorium at MIT.
 Join us on March 3rd at 12:15 PM for a presentation by the artist who will address his decades of working and the influence of science and mathematics on his artwork.

 About Bernar Venet